timschofield/webERP-Medical/doc/README.txt

 DEVELOPING

-All contributions of code are strongly encouraged.
+All contributions of code are needed and encouraged.
-Guidelines for contributing code are in the document CONTRIBUTIONING.txt developers should read this document.
+Guidelines for contributing code are in the document CONTRIBUTING.txt developers should read this document.

 TRANSLATIONS